dcasella/persistent-phylogeny/README.md

 User input driven execution.
 This option can be used to manually select which safe source to realize.
-It is also mutually exclusive with `--exponential`.
+It is also mutually exclusive with `--exponential` and `--nthsource`.

 ___